kudashevs/programming-papers/README.md

 - Computer programming as an art (1974) by D.E.
 Knuth
 - Structured Design (1974) by W.P.
 Stevens, G.J.
 Myers, L.L.
 Constantine
 - Programming with Abstract Data Types (1974) by B. Liskov, S. Zilles
+- On the role of scientific thought (1974) by E.W.
+Dijkstra
 - Exception Handling: Issues and a Proposed Notation (1975) by J.B.
 Goodenough
 - Abstract types defined as classes of variables (1976) by D.L.
 Parnas, J.E.
 Shore
 - The Emperor’s Old Clothes (1981) by C.A.R.
 Hoare